govhealth/PostpartumTOC/input/pagecontent/examples.md

       <tr>
          <td><a href="DocumentReference-mh-toc-behavioral-health-history-example.html">Behavioral Health History Note</a></td>
          <td>
-            An example of a behavioral health history note with a text attachement conforming to the MH TOC Behavioral Health History Profile.
+            An example of a behavioral health history note with a text attachment conforming to the MH TOC Behavioral Health History Profile.
          </td>
       </tr>
       <tr>